biomassives/drupal8-backbone-marionette/README.md

 [Yeoman](http://yeoman.io) [MarionetteJS](http://marionettejs.com) + [Drupal](http://drupal.org) generator

-This generator create a HTML 5 application using a MVC pattern implemented with MarionetteJS and Backbone.Drupal for data model.
+This generator creates an HTML 5 application using a MVC pattern implemented with MarionetteJS and Backbone.Drupal for data model.

 Also the HTML 5 application includes [Grunt](http://gruntjs.com) support to automate tasks and [Jasmine](jasmine.github.io) for Unit Tests.